 Fred is known for creating a positive influence in his chosen field, and for giving back to the community.
 To that end, he has worked to provide affordable housing to Boston's residents.
 Currently City Realty's portfolio includes over 30% of its rental properties leased at below-market rates.
 He has also established housing partnerships with non-profit organizations such as Pine Street Inn, Hildebrand Family Center, Children's Services of Roxbury, Casa Nueva Vida, Bridge Over Troubled Waters, and Heading Home to provide high quality homes to some of the area's most needy.

 Fred Starikov grew up in Boston's Allston neighborhood; the first-generation son of hard-working immigrant parents.
-He went to high school in Newton and studied at the University of Pittsburgh, where he worked part-time at a local real estate office.
-He returned to Massachusetts to start his career in the real estate field.
+He went to high school in Newton and studied at the University of Pittsburgh, while spending the summers working part-time at a local Boston real estate office.

 Fred lives just outside of Boston with his wife and three children.